paninizer/paninizer/README.md

 ⤷ How to reach me: panzer chan#8578 on Discord.
 I turned off DM from anyone because of some recent events, but you can comment your tag so I don't ignore it!

+Note: if you see me mass deleting, it's because I fragged up the format.

 Tip for New Java People in DMOJ:
 --------------------------------